-As most students in Year 12 are taking A level courses with examinations at the end of Year 13 there is no revision leave for Year 12.
+Year 12 - As most students in Year 12 are taking A level courses with examinations at the end of Year 13 there is no revision leave for Year 12.
 However, please note the bullet point below.

-Revision leave for Year 13 starts on Monday 18th May.
-As for the Year 11 students, revision leave in Year 13 is discretionary.
+Year 13 - Revision leave for Year 13 starts on Friday 20th May.
+As with the Year 11 students, revision leave in Year 13 is discretionary.